vnarayanan8803/SQL-for-Data-Science-Coursera/README.md

-📊 SQL Portfolio – Mode Analytics Challenges
+📊 Challenges from UC Davis SQL for Data Science Course on Coursera -

-Welcome to my SQL Portfolio, where I solve real-world SQL problems using datasets from Mode Analytics.
+**Welcome to my Portfolio, where I solve SQL problems from courses on Coursera.**

-**This file has been created with the help of ChatGPT, but with proper understanding of what's written**

 📚 About This Repository